nikeshdevkota/Deep-Learning-Lectures/Lesson11.md

 * <strong>Downsampling</strong>: Reducing the size of the image by using average pooling, max pooling etc.
 * <strong>Upsampling</strong>: Increase the spatial resolution of our predictions in the second half of the network so that the output image is the same size as the input image.

+Some of the upsampling texhniques are max-unpooling, Bed of Nails, Nearest Neighbour unpooling etc.

 <p align="center">
   <br>
   <img src="https://user-images.githubusercontent.com/45029614/170240143-ceb0c2fb-6f2f-45d3-9b65-90c154617144.PNG" width="650" title="CNN">